 Joe is an Omsted Scholar with an MA in European Studies from the Univeritat Leipzig in Leipzig, Germany.
 He also graduated from the U.S. Army Command and General Staff College and earned his MA in Strategic Studies from the U.S. Army War College.
 Joe and his wife, Beth (Newbrough '91), serve in local churches and Army chapels.
 They live in Fort Bragg, N.C., with their three children.

 Nancy (Andersen '80) Hastings graduated from Moody Bible Institute in the Communications program.
-Since then Nancy has been committed to the ongoing ministry of Moody and the mission of the Alumni Association.
-She served a total of 14 years for the Alumni Department in various positions before becoming executive director.
-These include: department secretary ('81–'85), Brick Walkway coordinator ('99–'01), project coordinator ('03–'11) and currently as executive director ('11–present).
-Nancy has also served on the Alumni Board for two terms ('95–'00).
-Nancy’s husband, Doug Hastings ’79, has served with Moody Radio since 1981, currently as the General Manager.
-Doug and Nancy have two adult children and one granddaughter.
+Since then Nancy has been committed to the ministry of Moody and the mission of the Alumni Association.
+She served 15 years in various Alumni Department positions before becoming executive director.
+Previous positions included department secretary, Brick Walkway coordinator, and project coordinator.
+Nancy also served two terms as an Alumni Board member.
+Nancy’s husband, Doug Hastings ’79, serves as vice president of Moody Radio.
+Doug and Nancy have two adult children, one granddaughter, and one grandson

 Before coming to work for the Alumni Association in 2012, Diane served as an administrative assistant for Harvest Bible Chapel, Palos.
 Diane has been married to her husband Mike for 35 years who is a Moody Seminary graduate and serves in Moody’s ITS department.
 Diane and Mike have three children and in their spare time enjoy exploring Chicago and avidly following the Chicago Blackhawks.